-Step Three — Concrete Events
+Step Three: Concrete Events

-Step Four — Where To Visit
+Step Four: Where To Visit

 Break out the map and start brainstorming where you want to visit.
 Go the bookstore to take a look at the travel books.
 Look online at travel sites.
 Write down all the places that look interesting (don’t limit yourself at this point – go crazy).
 Think about what kind of stuff you’re interested in seeing — castles, beaches, WWII sights, major cities, nature, etc?

-Step Five — Get More Realistic
+Step Five: Get More Realistic

-Start narrowing down your list.
+This is where it starts getting difficult… start narrowing down your list.
 I would make three lists: